zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

     helm install my-release oci://ghcr.io/nginxinc/charts/nginx-ingress --version {{< nic-helm-version >}}
     ```

-- For NGINX Plus: (assuming you have pushed the Ingress Controller image `nginx-plus-ingress` to your private registry `myregistry.example.com`)
+- For NGINX Plus: (This assumes you have pushed NGINX Ingress Controller image `nginx-plus-ingress` to your private registry `myregistry.example.com`)

     ```shell
     helm install my-release oci://ghcr.io/nginxinc/charts/nginx-ingress --version {{< nic-helm-version >}} --set controller.image.repository=myregistry.example.com/nginx-plus-ingress --set controller.nginxplus=true
     ```

-This will install the latest `edge` version of the Ingress Controller from GitHub Container Registry.
-If you prefer to use Docker Hub, you can replace `ghcr.io/nginxinc/charts/nginx-ingress` with `registry-1.docker.io/nginxcharts/nginx-ingress`.
+These commands install the latest `edge` version of NGINX Ingress Controller from GitHub Container Registry.
+If you prefer using Docker Hub, you can replace `ghcr.io/nginxinc/charts/nginx-ingress` with `registry-1.docker.io/nginxcharts/nginx-ingress`.

-### Upgrading the Chart
+### Upgrade the chart

 Helm does not upgrade the CRDs during a release upgrade.
-Before you upgrade a release, see [Upgrading the CRDs](#upgrading-the-crds).
+Before you upgrade a release, see [Upgrade the CRDs](#upgrade-the-crds).

 To upgrade the release `my-release`: